DrewWeth/agwrnd/README.md

 * save a game manually

 Constraints and Controls
-* game will not allow player actions (e.g. moving, attacking, defending) against listed rules
+* game will not allow player actions (e.g. moving, attacking, defending, placing, etc) against listed rules
 * game will not distribute distribute armies against rules
 * game will not allot territories and continents against rules
 * game will not allot turns against the rules
 * game will aggregate army and territorial winning/losing math in according to the rules
+* game will emulate 6 dice divided into 2 categories of 3 dice each for accurate gameplay
+* game will emulate 42 cards representing each territory each with 1 selected value from a pool of 3 values (3 categories)
+* game will emulate 2 'wild cards' that represent the 3 values from the normal 44 cards

 Handlers
 * on illegal move request, game will not refuse action and notify user to select valid move